Utah Transit Authority: FrontRunner commuter rail

 In 2002, UTA announced a deal with Union Pacific to purchase a segment of track and right-of-way for a commuter rail line from Salt Lake City to Pleasant View, just northwest of Ogden.
 The new commuter train was named the FrontRunner in reference to the fact that it was intended to run up and down the Wasatch Front.
 Construction on the FrontRunner corridor began on August 10, 2005; seven stations opened running from Ogden to Salt Lake City on April 26, 2008.
 As part of the FrontLines 2015 project, the commuter rail corridor has been expanded south 44 mi to Provo.
 Service began on the new southern extension on December 10, 2012.
 Future expansion may extend the corridor north to Brigham City in Box Elder County, and south to Payson and then Santaquin, with the possibility of even extending as far south as Nephi in Juab County.

 In late 2020, the UTA began a virtual Open House event where citizens of Tooele were able to comment on a potential expansion of FrontRunner or bus service from Salt Lake City to Tooele County.

+Rideshare

+The UTA operates a transportation demand management program known as UTA Rideshare, which promotes alternatives to single-occupancy vehicle commuting.
+Its programs include vanpooling, carpool matching, transit passes, active transportation, and other commuting alternatives.

+UTA's Vanpool program provides vehicles to groups of commuters traveling to similar locations.
+UTA-owned vehicles are driven by approved volunteers, with fares based primarily on distance traveled; UTA provides fuel, maintenance, and insurance.
+The service operates statewide, including outside the UTA's regular fixed-route service area.
+In 2025, it recorded more than 1.3 million passenger trips, up 15.7 percent from the previous year.
+The UTA also maintains an online database for finding potential carpool partners based on origin, destination, and travel times.

+UTA On Demand

+UTA On Demand is the UTA's microtransit service.
+It provides both curb-to-curb and door-to-door trips within designated geographic zones and is intended to provide local transportation and both first-mile and last-mile connections with fixed-route services such as bus, TRAX, and FrontRunner.
+As of August 2026, UTA On Demand operates in six service zones: